 1.1.2.1.
-When to Customize Data
+When to Change Data-Make a check of the data:

-- When commissioning the machine
+- when commissioning the machine

-- When required by error message
+- when required by error message

-- After replacing the microprocessor board
+- after replacing the microprocessor board

-- After upgrading the software
+- after upgrading the software

-- After adding or removing optional equipment
+- after adding or removing optional equipment

-- 1.1.2.2.
-What Customizing Requires-Verify configuration.
-Program formulas and clear productivity data, if applicable.
-See the programming and operating sections in this manual for instructions.

-- 1.1.2.3.
-Data Accessibility-Configuration and formula data can only be altered while the keyswitch is in the Program position (data is protected by the keyswitch).
-Productivity data, because it is accumulated in the Run mode, cannot be protected by the keyswitch and is accessible to anyone.
-Data is accessible to the extent described in Table 3.
+Make the necessary changes.

+1.1.2.2.
+Steps that are Necessary When You Change Data

+- 1. Make a check of the machine configuration. - 2.
+Write wash formulas.

+- 3. Erase the formula accumulator data, if applicable.
+See the applicable sections in this manual for instructions. - 1.1.2.3.
+Data Accessibility-The key switch must be in the Program position to change configuration and formula data.
+The microprocessor controller changes the formula accumulator data while the machine operates.
+Thus, the key switch can not prevent changes to the accumulator data.
+You can use the data as given in Table 3.

-Table 3: Data Use and Alteration
+Table 3: How to Read and Change Data